PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Ablation Study

-\autoref{fig:ablation_component_3_metric} illustrates the impact of various components on three metrics.
+\mypara{Impact of Various Components} \autoref{fig:ablation_component_3_metric} illustrates the impact of various components on three metrics.
 Ablation2, which only incorporates information fusion, exhibits poorer performance on these metrics.
 This is primarily because the inclusion of information from previous moments may disrupt the total counts of edges and triangles in the current state.
 Thus, the REs of Ablation2 in density and clustering coefficients are higher compared to Ablation1 without information fusion, especially when the privacy budget is high.
 Ablation3 and Ablation4, incorporating post-processing, demonstrate better performance in density and clustering coefficient metrics than Ablation1 and Ablation2.
-This improvement arises from the constraints imposed on total edge count and node degree information by post-processing.
-For the assortativity coefficient, when $\varepsilon$ is small, Ablation3 without information fusion is less effective than Ablation4 with information fusion, As $\varepsilon$ increases, the disturbance at the current timestamp decreases, leading to a notable improvement in the effectiveness of Ablation3.
+This improvement arises from the constraints imposed on total edge count and node degree information by post-processing techniques.
+For the assortativity coefficient, when the privacy budget is small, Ablation3 without information fusion is less effective than Ablation4 with information fusion, As the privacy budget increases, the disturbance at the current timestamp decreases, leading to a notable improvement in the effectiveness of Ablation3.

-\subsection{Parameter Variation}
+\section{Parameter Variation}